valkyrie-fnd/valkyrie/example/README.md

 - `controller.go` - request parsing and validation from wallet calls
 - `wallet_service.go` - mainly a mapping service converting the provider specific api to work with the Valkyrie PAM api
 - `provider_service.go` - in the other way the Valkyrie operator api needs to be converted to work with the provider specifics, such as gamelaunch
-- `config.go` - define auth and provider specific from the configuration.
+- `config.go` - define "auth" and "provider_specific" from the configuration.
+- `models.go` - define any models used by the provider wallet api, such as request models.

 Another step that needs to be done is defining what configuration is needed for this specific provider.
 - `name` - Should be the same as `ProviderName` in router.go